2025 Judges

 Michael Browne is a Senior Development Advisor in Enterprise Ireland’s Fintech & Financial Services Department.
 He has a portfolio of clients across the fintech spectrum at every stage of development from innovative early-stage start-ups to unicorns who are leading global players in their marketplace.
 He also leads Enterprise Ireland’s Global Fintech team, which has representatives spanning the world from Sydney to San Francisco.
 Previously, he worked in Enterprise Ireland’s Equity and Commercial Evaluation Departments.
 Prior to joining Enterprise Ireland, Michael worked as an Equity Analyst in the Research Department of Goodbody Stockbrokers.
 He has completed a summer internship in the Taxation Department of Arthur Andersen.
 Michael has a Bachelor of Business Studies degree from Trinity College and a Masters in Investment & Treasury Management from DCU.
 He is a CFA Charterholder and a Fellow Member of Association of Chartered Certified Accountants.
 He is currently studying for a certificate in ESG Investing.

-Derek Foley Butler is CEO of GRID Finance and Chairman of the GRID Foundation.
+Derek Foley Butler is Executive Chairman of GRID Finance, leading Fintech and B-Corp in Ireland.
 Derek has spent his life between the private and third sector working for PwC, GOAL, Goodbody Stockbrokers and EY before founding GRID Finance in 2013.
-He was an early advocate for peer to peer lending.
+He was an early advocate for peer-to-peer lending.
 Derek founded the SME recovery campaign in 2020 which advocated for a government response for SME’s to the pandemic.
-He sees a vital need to recognise the best of Irish Fintech that are contributing to building a better financial system in Ireland and will Chair the awards.
+He sees a vital need to recognise the best of Irish Fintech that are contributing to building a better financial system in Ireland.
+He will chair the awards as the founder of the awards programme

 Sinead works and advises in the fintech world, following a period in banking after her qualification as a barrister.
 She led teams in the legal, compliance and risk divisions of a global fintech organisation during its unicorn days, holding a CBI approved CRO role, before moving into the role of Senior Legal Advisor and Irish Branch Lead for the Electronic Money Association (EMA).